ixvu/w4111_wiki/normalization.md

 Yes, but we can improve our data design abilities by understanding redundancy

-# VII.
+# VI.
 Formalization of Normal Forms
 ## Closure of FDs
 Let's start with an example:
 If we know that Name->BDay, and BDay->Age, then we know that Name->Age